ted-marozzi/task-list/README.md

 - [x] Create lists with task states

-  - Simply start an ordered or unordered list and then add one of the following states, :to-do, :doing, :paused, :done
+  - Simply start an ordered or unordered list and then add one of the following directives, :to-do, :doing, :paused, :done

   ```md
   - Supported task states